ffac/gluon-ssid-changer/README.md

 With this done you can add the package gluon-ssid-changer to your site.mk

-This skript is tested with Gluon 2015.2.1 and the current master (upcoming 2016.1)
+This skript is tested with Gluon 2015.2.1 and there is a chaos-calmer branch for the current master (upcoming 2016.1)